-Please suspend the completion of this road-improvement initiative (we understand that a few miles of very narrow roads or trails remain to be widened) and conduct a public evaluation process on alternatives for meeting the objectives of the national directive.
+Please suspend work on this road-improvement initiative (we understand that some roads have not yet been widened) and conduct a public evaluation process on alternatives for meeting the objectives of the national directive.
 Also, we urge you to enlist the best wildland fire expertise in this region by developing a mutual-aid agreement with TDEC for wildland fire response assistance.

-West-end land transfer
+3. West-end land transfer